 The faculty building consists of one structure including four integrated blocks.
 In the North East of the Faculty building the Faculty of Maritime Studies; in the South of the Faculty, the Science and Letters Faculties are located.
 There are five floors including the basement and ground floor.
 The student canteen, finance laboratory, technicians' room, utility room, and two classrooms are located in the basement.
-Most of the classrooms, computer lab, student administrative, IT, administrative offices belonging to the International Office, and administrative staff's restrooms are located on the ground floor.
-Classrooms, offices of the Department of Business academic staff, one restroom, and system office are located on the first floor.
+Most of the classrooms, the computer lab, the student administrative offices, the IT offices, and the administrative staff's restrooms are located on the ground floor.
+Classrooms, Department of Business academic staff offices, one restroom, and the system office are located on the first floor.
 Seminar rooms and offices that belong to the Department of Economics, International Relations, International Trade and Business, and Tourism Management academic staff are placed on the second floor.
 Offices that belong to the Faculty Secretary, the Dean, and the Dean's Secretary, Human Resources, Administrative and Fiscal Affairs, and one meeting room, the Faculty Journal Editor's office are located on the top floor of the building.

 The Faculty of Business was initially and temporarily housed within the DEU Dokuz Cesmeler campus.
-In the year 2000, the Faculty moved to its present building in the DEU Tinaztepe campus.
-The Faculty of Business provides teaching and training activities in the Buca Tinaztepe Campus within 10.000 thousand square meters indoor area.
-At the entrance of the Tinaztepe Campus, a central bus stop is located and transportation within the Campus is held by ring service busses run by the University.
+In 2000, the Faculty moved to its present building in the DEU Tinaztepe campus.
+The Faculty of Business provides teaching and training activities in the Buca Tinaztepe Campus, which has a 10,000-square-meter indoor area.
+At the entrance of the Tinaztepe Campus, a central bus stop is located, and transportation within the Campus is provided by ring service buses run by the University.

-The Faculty owns 27 classrooms of different sizes, 2 smart classrooms, 2 computer laboratories, 4 meeting rooms, 1 conference hall, 1 reading hall, 1 finance lab, and 1 canteen.
-Students have the access to use many references and journals in the reading hall of the Faculty, and in the Central Library which is located in the Tinaztepe Campus.
-Tinaztepe Campus provides several social and cultural activities to students through social facilities, activity centre, and sports facilities.
-Tinaztepe Campus offers the opportunity to students engaging in volleyball, basketball, table tennis, football activities.
+The Faculty owns 27 classrooms of different sizes, 2 smart classrooms, 2 computer laboratories, 4 meeting rooms, 1 conference hall, one reading hall, one finance lab, and one canteen.
+Students can use many references and journals in the reading hall of the Faculty, and in the Central Library located in the Tinaztepe Campus.
+Tinaztepe Campus provides students several social and cultural activities through social facilities, activity centre, and sports facilities.
+Tinaztepe Campus offers the opportunity to students to engage in volleyball, basketball, table tennis, and football activities.